Chinese Coins with Flower

 Beginning in the

-1071, larger denomination coins,
+year 1071, larger denomination

-initially valued at 10 cash coins
+coins, initially valued at 10 cash

-each, were produced.
-These
+coins each, were produced.

-coins were issued during the reign
+These coins were issued during the

-Emperor Shen Zong to pay for
+reign of Emperor Shen Zong to pay

-military expenses.
+for military expenses.

 The coin at the left is one of